SODP logo

 Inventory-Specific Ad Networks

 Inventory-specific ad networks for publishers provide access to a specific type of inventory, such as video, mobile or rich media ads.
-They usually have a great deal of experience with the type of inventory they offer, and provide insights on how to make the most out of it.

 Examples: